KenMorencyTC/TC-Cloud-Team/AzureTemplateGenerator/README.md

 **A kickstart for your PBMM Cloud!**

+**__NOTICE__**: This is a work in progress and no waranty or guarantee is provided or implied.
+You will need to complete additional tasks in order to completely satisfy PBMM requirements and security controls.

 This solution gives users the ability to manage most network infrastructure settings and configurations from excel.
 This project comes pre-prepared with an entire sample network infrastructure, including Disaster Recovery region with **Core, Prod and Non Prod Subscriptions**, which can be used or modified to suit your needs.

 Running the **AzureTemplateGenerator.ps1** script it will parse the excel file and generate all of the following for a brand new **Enterprise level PBMM Network Infrastructure** in Azure.